shabbychef/rfin2015/StevenPav/README.md

-# Portfolio Cramer Rao bounds
+# Portfolio Cramér Rao bounds

 ## Why does this happen?